 - They may seem a mixed bag of issues, and there are plenty of others that could be included – for example, the protection of high-quality soils.
 But at least it’s a start to understand and accepting the concept of sustainability and what it means in practice.

 - Anyone who owns or manages land must accept the full responsibility of “stewardship”.

 - The dictionary defines a steward as “a person entrusted with the management of another person’s property”.

 - So stewardship must be a major farming objective – that of trust in the care of the land.

 - It’s the old concept of farming the land to leave it richer than when you started.

-- So with all the current concern about the environment and global warming, those who farm have to be seen to be stewards who ensure farming in all it’s aspects is sustainable.
+- So with all the current concerns about the environment and global warming, those who farm have to be seen to be stewards who ensure farming in all its aspects is sustainable.